rapid7/nexpose-resources/README.md

 Ready to use queries for the SQL Query Export and/or Data Warehouse features for creating custom reports.

+SQL query examples from the old community site have moved to the new knowledge base: https://kb.help.rapid7.com/docs/sql-query-export

 ## Other Repositories

 Links to other Github repositories that contain scripts and other resources for Nexpose.